Council for Marriage and the Family of the Irish Episcopal Conference Print

 The Council for Marriage and the Family of the Irish Episcopal Conference assists the Bishops' Conference principally to respond to contemporary issues facing marriage and family life.

-The work of the Council for Marriage and the Family of the Irish Episcopal Conference involves looking at ways of developing its mission, vision and resources in the work of supporting each diocese through educational and pastoral initiatives.
-The Council works in collaboration with the Pontifical Council for the Family and with other Irish Bishops’ Conference commissions, agencies and councils and with representatives of various organisations who support the Catholic understanding of marriage and the family.
+The vocation of marriage and family life enriches the whole community.
+The Council for Marriage and the Family is a Council of the Irish Episcopal Conference.
+The Council was established in 2010 with the purpose of assisting the Irish Catholic Bishops in their mission, specifically as it relates to marriage, families and family life.
+It strives to do this in a number of ways, including encouraging and supporting the spiritual and pastoral care of marriage and the family in parishes and dioceses.
+It endeavours to promote and support marriage and family life throughout the community and society.
+The Council works in collaboration with the Pontifical Council for the Family and with other Irish Catholic Bishops’ Conference commissions, agencies and councils and with representatives of various organisations who support the Catholic understanding of marriage and the family.

 The Christian family is called upon to take part actively and responsibly in the mission of the Church in a way that is original and specific, by placing itself, in what it is and what it does as an "intimate community of life and love," at the service of the Church and of society.